mjordan/larkm/README.md

 * q=`target:http://example.com`
 * q=`target:"https://example.com*"`

 Note that the `naan` is a separate request parameter and should not included as a keyword within the `q` parameter.
 Internaly, larkm adds it to the `q` query string, i.e., `naan:{naan} AND ({q})` to limit results to ARKs that contain the specified NAAN.
+Also note that the `erc_where` value in returned records contain the ARK string only, not a resolver hostname.

 ### Building the search index